-In the case of electronic transcripts, certification of authenticity by the ORU Office of Institutional Effectiveness or the Office of the Registrar must be included.
+In the case of electronic transcripts, certification of authenticity by the Office of the Registrar must be included.

-Course work and degrees granted by a non-regionally accredited college or university (such as a CHEA and U.S. Department of Education approved National Accreditor) will be accepted for credentialing faculty members only with approval of the Provost/Chief Academic Officer, upon recommendation by the college dean, the Registrar, and the Dean of Institutional Effectiveness.
+Course work and degrees granted by a non-regionally accredited college or university (such as a CHEA and U.S. Department of Education approved National Accreditor) will be accepted for credentialing faculty members only with approval of the Provost/Chief Academic Officer, upon recommendation by the college dean, the University Registrar.
 When recommending the hiring of such individuals, the Provost/Chief Academic Officer must adduce additional qualifications, including the degree-issuing institution's reputation and a thorough evaluation of the candidate's course work.
 Experience must be documented in narrative form.

 In rare instances, it may be necessary to have a part-time faculty member begin teaching prior to the receipt of an official transcript.
-In these cases, a file will be prepared by the dean and/or chair containing all of the information (current curriculum vita, references, and faculty application) except the official transcript(s) of graduate work pending receipt of the official documentation.
+In these cases, a file will be prepared by the college dean and/or chair containing all of the information (current curriculum vita, references, and faculty application) except the official transcript(s) of graduate work pending receipt of the official documentation.
 An unofficial transcript may be used to document that the individual appears to meet the credentialing requirements and must be included in the faculty member's file.
-Once the official transcript arrives, the Dean of Institutional Effectiveness will confirm accuracy with the unofficial document.
+Once the official transcript arrives, the Faculty Records Specialist will confirm accuracy with the unofficial document.
 There is a maximum sixty (60) day period during which a credentialing file can be listed as "Pending" from the receipt of application.

-If after the sixty (60) day pending period has elapsed and the credentialing file has not been removed from "pending" status, the individual will not be considered for hire, or if already employed, the individual will be removed from her or his assignment.
+If after the sixty (60) day pending period has elapsed and the credentialing file has not been removed from "pending" status, the individual will not be considered for hire, or if already employed, the individual will be removed from all work assignments.
 Removal may result in the instructor's placement on leave, with or without pay, until the matter has been resolved.
 When the required documents have been received, the faculty member will be re-certified and placed in the former assignment no earlier than the receipt date of the transcript.

-2.2.18 Grievance and Conflict Resolution Procedure
+2.2.19 Grievance and Conflict Resolution Procedure

-The purpose of this procedure is to provide an avenue of discussion for faculty and administration for the resolution of differences through a reasonable and fair review process.
+The purpose of this procedure is to provide for faculty and administration an avenue for the resolution of differences through a reasonable and fair review process.
 In accordance with the Biblical injunction (Matthew 18:15) there should be an attempt at first to resolve a grievance informally with the person or office with whom the grievant has a complaint.
 Grievances should be resolved at the lowest level and as most timely as possible.

-2.2.18.1 Definitions for Grievance and Conflict Resolution Procedure
+2.2.19.1 Definitions for Grievance and Conflict Resolution Procedure

-- 1. Grievance: A complaint against a decision or action by any office, department, committee, or individual alleging violation, misapplication, or misinterpretation of policies or procedures presented in the Faculty and Administration Handbook with respect to contract, salary, fringe benefits, workload, working conditions, promotion in rank, advancement within rank, tenure, termination, dismissal, discipline, or other employment-related matters.
-The grievance must involve an action whereby the individual filing the complaint will benefit or lose by the decision and by the resolution of the matter. - 2.
+- 1. Grievance: A complaint against a decision or action by any office, department, committee, or individual alleging violation, misapplication, or misinterpretation of policies or procedures presented in the Faculty and Administration Handbook with respect to contract, salary, fringe benefits, workload, working conditions, discipline, or other employment-related matters.
+The grievance must involve an action whereby the individual filing the complaint will benefit or lose by the decision and by the resolution of the matter.
+This policy does not cover decisions/actions regarding Promotion (Section 2.1.12) or Termination of Faculty Member Contract (Section 2.2.11), which contain procedures for grieving those decisions. - 2.
 Grievant: The person who alleges that a grievance exists. - 3.
 Respondent: The person(s) to whom the grievant is directing the complaint.
 This person normally will be the administrator to whom the grievant is directly accountable.
 It should be noted that the respondent may or may not be the person with whom the grievant has a complaint.

-2.2.18.2 Grievance and Conflict Resolution Procedure Steps
+2.2.19.2 Grievance and Conflict Resolution Procedure Steps